predix-ui/predix-ui/_pages/develop/context-browser.md

 ### Binding to selected context

 The context browser offers a few different ways for applications to listen for and react to the user selecting a new context.
-The simplest way is to data-bind to the px-context-browser `selected` property, which sends update notifications when a new item is selected.
+The simplest way is to data-bind to the px-context-browser `selected` property, which sends update notification events when a new item is selected.
 This can be accomplished with data-binding in a Polymer app view like this:

 ```html
 <!-- In a Polymer app dom-module -->